evanleck/sinatra-boilerplate/README.md

 ## Acknowledgements

-All the stuff used here is either open source or donation ware.
+All the stuff used here is either open source or donation ware and totally the work of the people who made it, not me.
+I just put the pieces together and bundled it up all pretty-like.
 This little starter package wouldn't be possible without the awesome work these guys have done and their generosity in sharing their code with the rest of us.